 The Deceiver was initially developed to work in salt water, but has set a clear record in performing well in all fisheries.
 It works on different types of fish, and the bass is no exception.
 In fact, this one is essential!
 The advantage of the Deceiver is that it does not weigh a lot, so it allows you to work in the subsurface over weeds.
 The fly matches everything, including bluegills and stocked trout, so besides catching sizeable bass, you could also get a few more fish varieties.
 Way to go!

 Fishers who are angling for bass will find the Clouser Deep Minnow a suitable choice because it is made to work effectively on this species of fish.
 It was developed in 1987 as a solution for catching smallmouths.
 Since then, its usage has grown with many fishers using the minor to catch different species including the bass.
 It is among must-have flies that will make your work easier while fishing bass.

 Bunny Bass Leech

 The Bunny Bass Leech is suited explicitly for catching bass and trouts.
 It is a rare fly that offers you an easy-to-tie setup.
-It is made up of dyed rabbit fur and is most useful for catching the largemouth bass.
-It is even better when it has a purple or black fur, and the fly can be used as a lure for almost any other kind of fishing.
+It is made up of dyed rabbit fur and is most useful for catching the largemouth bass and smallmouth bass.
+It is even better when it has purple or black fur, and the fly can be used as a lure for almost any other kind of fishing.
 You only need to play with the colors, and it will serve you well in different cases.